Daniel-KM/Omeka-S-module-PdfViewer/README.md

 ------

-All resources of Omeka S that are in pdf are automatically displayed by the Document Viewer, so you have nothing to do.
+All resources of Omeka S that are in pdf are automatically displayed by the Pdf Viewer, so you have nothing to do.

 Options can be set differently for each site: